Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 ![portable_LEDs](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_LEDs.jpg)

-Your DLS is now complete and should look like the one in the images below.
+Your DLS is now complete and should look like the one in the photos below.

 ![portable_DLS_topside](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/portable_DLS_topside.jpg)